alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 ## Order and dependencies

 Who cam first?
 The ffmpeg container, or the MQTT server.
-It took a few tries and some serious thinki
+It took a few tries and some serious thinking to properly settle on the right orchestration order.

+Also the c